-This pathway offers three new creative arts courses that will introduce you to a world of making, drawing, thinking and creating.
+You can choose from 5 electives in the pathway, including 3 new creative arts courses that will introduce you to a world of making, drawing, thinking and creating.
 See below for more information on the creative pathway courses.

 Foundation Drawing